alex-rosen-os/alexrosenbaum/README.md

 Hi 👋 My name is Alex
 ===============================

-⚡ I’m currently working as a technical support team lead & QA at web based company.
+⚡ I’m currently working as a Technical Support Team Lead & QA at web based company.

 🌱 I’m currently learning topics in  variety of fields including:
 - Data Analysis in SQL & Excel